DecentralizedDan/DecentralizedDan/README.md

 * Please OVERcommunicate!
 You can always reach me on Discord, where I'm Magnitude#2294
   * Although I might not respond right away due to family commitments or just being asleep etc.
+* I'm taking small steps into Radical Candor (tm)
+  * I like to end meetings with "What's something I can keep doing to help you?
+What's something I can stop doing to help you?"
+  * I pretty much won't end the meeting without getting a substantive response!
+* Speaking of meetings!
+To keep them productive:
+  * I make a detailed agenda for basically all of them
+  * I start on time and with a quick check-in to see how folks are doing
+  * I record outcomes (decisions, tasks) and post them where appropriate for accountability
+  * At the end of the meeting, I'll confirm those outcomes to make sure nothing is missing or wrong
+  * I try to end early if at all possible

 <!---
 DecentralizedDan/DecentralizedDan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.